-This Hope disc brake contains DOT 5.1 hydraulic brake fluid which is available from motor accessory stores.
+This Hope disc brake contains DOT 5.1 hydraulic brake fluid which is available from cycle retailers and motor accessory stores.
 If you cannot obtain DOT 5.1 then DOT 4 is acceptable but you must flush out all the old DOT 5.1 first.